vyos/vyos-documentation/docs/vrf.rst

    between multiple VRF instances.
 This will add an IPv6 route to VRF `<name>` routing table to reach a `<subnet>` via a next-hop gatewys `<address>` in a different VRF or leak it into the default VRF.

+Interface Routes
+""""""""""""""""

+.. cfgcmd:: set protocols vrf <name> static interface-route <subnet> next-hop-interface <interface>

+   Allows you to configure the next-hop interface for an interface-based IPv4 static route. `<interface>` will be the next-hop interface where trafic is routed for the given `<subnet>`.

+.. cfgcmd:: set protocols vrf <name> static interface-route <subnet> next-hop-interface <interface> disable

+   Disables interface-based IPv4 static route.

+.. cfgcmd:: set protocols vrf <name> static interface-route <subnet> next-hop-interface <interface> distance <distance>

+   Defines next-hop distance for this route, routes with smaller administrative distance are elected prior those with a higher distance.

+   Range is 1 to 255, default is 1.

+.. cfgcmd:: set protocols vrf <name> static interface-route6 <subnet> next-hop-interface <interface>

+   Allows you to configure the next-hop interface for an interface-based IPv6 static route. `<interface>` will be the next-hop interface where trafic is routed for the given `<subnet>`.

+.. cfgcmd:: set protocols vrf <name> static interface-route6 <subnet> next-hop-interface <interface> disable

+   Disables interface-based IPv6 static route.

+.. cfgcmd:: set protocols vrf <name> static interface-route6 <subnet> next-hop-interface <interface> distance <distance>

+   Defines next-hop distance for this route, routes with smaller administrative distance are elected prior those with a higher distance.

+   Range is 1 to 255, default is 1.

 Blackhole
 """""""""